 During pregnancy, you are at a heightened risk of foodborne illness.
 Re-washing your lettuce helps lower the number of harmful bacteria even more.

 Finally, avoid cross-contamination when preparing lettuce.
 When chopping an entire head of lettuce, make sure you use separate cutting boards and knives.
 Always wash your hands after touching raw meat, eggs, or poultry (source: FDA).

 You can even separate your raw meat from your fresh produce in the refrigerator to reduce the risk of cross-contamination.

 Is Romaine Lettuce Safe When Pregnant?

 Like iceberg lettuce, romaine lettuce is also safe when pregnant if it is washed well.
 Following the guidelines mentioned above, wash your romaine lettuce thoroughly under clean running water, even if it is pre-bagged, and avoid cross-contamination with raw and undercooked meats and eggs.

 When choosing lettuce from the grocery store, including romaine lettuce, avoid any products that are damaged or bruised (source: CDC).
 Also, make sure you store your lettuce in the fridge as soon as possible after purchase.

-Since the structure of romaine lettuce is much more open compared to a tight head of iceberg lettuce, it is more susceptible to contamination, which is what has often led to romaine lettuce recalls over the past few years (source: North Dakota State University).
+Since the structure of romaine lettuce is much more open compared to a tight head of iceberg lettuce, it has more risk of contamination, which is what has often led to romaine lettuce recalls over the past few years (source: North Dakota State University).